We may earn a commission for purchases through links on our site. Learn more

 If you’re okay with removing your passcode protection, here’s how to do so.

-How to turn off the password on your iPhone or iPad
+Turn off passcode on your iPhone or iPad

-2. Scroll down until to find the option for the passcode menu.
-Depending on your iPhone model, this will be labeled Touch ID & Passcode.
-Or Face ID & Passcode.
-However it’s labeled, tap this option.
+2. Scroll down to find the option for the passcode menu.
+Depending on your iPhone model, this will be labeled Touch ID & Passcode or Face ID & Passcode, tap this option.

 3. Enter your current passcode.

 4. Scroll down and tap the menu option that reads Turn Passcode Off.

 5. Confirm your decision by tapping Turn Off. in the warning box that appears.

 Why is my iPhone asking me to change my passcode?

 Your iPhone is suggesting that you change your passcode, possibly because your current passcode is not secure enough.
 Apple encourages users to use at least 6-digit passcodes to enhance the security of their devices.
 If you are using less than a 6-digit passcode that’s easy to guess, then your iPhone might ask you to change your passcode.